-Scheduled, non-emergency inpatient hospital stays and residential treatment center admissions, including detoxification and rehabilitation.

-Exceptions: Pre-service review is not required for inpatient hospital stays for the following services:

-- Maternity care of 48 hours or less following a normal delivery or 96 hours or less following a cesarean section, and - Mastectomy and lymph node dissection.

-- Specific non-emergency outpatient services, including diagnostic treatment, genetic tests and other services. - Surgical procedures, wherever performed. - Transplant services, including transplant travel expense.
-The following criteria must be met for certain transplants, as follows: - For bone, skin or cornea transplants, if the physicians on the surgical team and the facility in which the transplant is to take place are approved for the transplant requested. - ♦ For transplantation of heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney or bone marrow/stem cell and similar procedures, if the providers of the related preoperative and postoperative services are approved and the transplant will be performed at a Centers of Medical Excellence (CME) or a Blue Distinction Centers for Specialty Care (BDCSC) facility. - Air ambulance in a non-medical emergency. - Visits for chiropractic services beyond those described under the "Physical Therapy, Physical Medicine and Occupational Therapy" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
+- Scheduled, non-emergency inpatient hospital stays and residential treatment center admissions, including detoxification and rehabilitation. - Exceptions: Pre-service review is not required for inpatient hospital stays for the following services: - Maternity care of 48 hours or less following a normal delivery or 96 hours or less following a cesarean section, and - Mastectomy and lymph node dissection. - Specific non-emergency outpatient services, including diagnostic treatment, genetic tests and other services. - Specific outpatient surgeries performed in an outpatient facility or a doctor's office. - Transplant services, including transplant travel expense.
+The following criteria must be met for certain transplants, as follows: - For bone, skin or cornea transplants, if the physicians on the surgical team and the facility in which the transplant is to take place are approved for the transplant requested. - For transplantation of heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney or bone marrow/stem cell and similar procedures, if the providers of the related preoperative and postoperative services are approved and the transplant will be performed at a Centers of Medical

+Excellence (CME) or a Blue Distinction Centers for Specialty Care (BDCSC) facility.

+- Air ambulance in a non-medical emergency. - Visits for chiropractic services beyond those described under the "Physical Therapy, Physical Medicine and Occupational Therapy" provision of YOUR MEDICAL BENEFITS: MEDICAL CARE THAT IS COVERED.
 A specified number of additional visits may be authorized.
-While there is no limit on the number of covered visits for medically necessary physical therapy, physical medicine, occupational therapy, and chiropractic services additional visits in excess of the stated number of visits must be authorized in advance. - Speech therapy services.
-A specified number of additional visits may be authorized after your initial visit. - Specific durable medical equipment. - Infusion therapy or home infusion therapy, if the attending physician has submitted both a prescription and a plan of treatment before services are rendered. - Home health care.
-The following criteria must be met: - The services can be safely provided in your home, as certified by your attending physician; - Your attending physician manages and directs your medical care at home; and

-- ◆ Your attending physician has established a definitive treatment plan which must be consistent with your medical needs and lists the services to be provided by the home health agency. - Admissions to a skilled nursing facility if you require daily skilled nursing or rehabilitation, as certified by your attending physician. - Bariatric surgical services, such as gastric bypass and other surgical procedures for weight loss, including bariatric travel expense if: - The services are to be performed for the treatment of morbid obesity; - The physicians on the surgical team and the facility in which the surgical procedure is to take place are approved for the surgical procedure requested; and
+While there is no limit on the number of covered visits for medically necessary physical therapy, physical medicine, occupational therapy, and chiropractic services additional visits in excess of the stated number of visits must be authorized in advance. - Specific durable medical equipment. - Infusion therapy or home infusion therapy, if the attending physician has submitted both a prescription and a plan of treatment before services are rendered. - Home health care.
+The following criteria must be met: - ◆ The services can be safely provided in your home, as certified by your attending physician; - ◆ Your attending physician manages and directs your medical care at home; and - Your attending physician has established a definitive treatment plan which must be consistent with your medical needs and lists the services to be provided by the home health agency. - Admissions to a skilled nursing facility if you require daily skilled nursing or rehabilitation, as certified by your attending physician. - Bariatric surgical services, such as gastric bypass and other surgical procedures for weight loss, including bariatric travel expense if: - The services are to be performed for the treatment of morbid obesity; - The physicians on the surgical team and the facility in which the surgical procedure is to take place are approved for the surgical procedure requested; and - The bariatric surgical procedure will be performed at a BDCSC facility. - Advanced imaging procedures, including but not limited to: Magnetic Resonance Imaging (MRI), Computerized Tomography (CT scan), Positron Emission Tomography (PET scan), Magnetic Resonance Spectroscopy (MRS scan), Magnetic Resonance Angiogram (MRA scan), Echocardiography, and Nuclear Cardiac Imaging.
+You may call the toll-free Member Services telephone number on your ID card to find out if an imaging procedure requires pre-service review.